 Many raw-feeders believe that eating a raw diet has numerous health benefits, including increased energy, improved digestion, a shinier coat, better skin, cleaner teeth, and overall healthier life.

-However, there have been insufficient studies to measure the risk or benefits of feeding dogs a raw diet.
+However, there have been insufficient studies to measure the risks or benefits of feeding dogs a raw diet.
 Therefore, most believed benefits of feeding raw foods remain speculative.

 Nonetheless, according to this study, there is enough evidence to compel vets to discuss the human health consequences of raw food diets with pet owners and the risk of disease to the pet.